abbiepopa/CARPP-BETTA_ERP/readme.md

 	* Analyzing the eDT without regard for which emotion is expressed
 * **JustPlotting.m**
 	* Useful if you have an ERPset (any task) and need to plot the standard graphs
-* **ERP Manual.docx**
-	* Manual Johanna and I worked on for running EEG collection.
-This almost certainly needs to be updated
-* **Intern Visual Readme.docx**
-	* Detailed instructions (with visual aids) for early steps of preprocessing (preproc1) and manual artifact rejection to prep for ICA